Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Abstract

 \section{Abstract}

-We continue studying Thomassen's conjecture (every $4$-connected line graph has a Hamilton cycle) in the direction of a recently shown equivalence with Jackson's conjecture (every $2$-connected claw-free graph has a Tutte cycle), and we extend the equivalent formulation as follows: In each connected claw-free graph, every two vertices are connected by a maximal path which is a Tutte path.
+We continue studying Thomassen's conjecture (every $4$-connected line graph has a Hamilton cycle) in the direction of a recently shown equivalence with Jackson's conjecture (every $2$-connected claw-free graph has a Tutte cycle), and we extend the equivalent formulation as follows: In every connected claw-free graph, any two vertices are connected by a maximal path which is a Tutte path.